20 Outdoor Landscape Lighting Ideas for Your Yard

 Here’s the good news:

-Solar lights are another tremendous environmentally-friendly option, and they won’t run up your utility bills.
-They use sunlight to recharge themselves and don’t require batteries or electricity to produce light.
+• Solar lights can be a cost-saver as a DIY project.
+They are also an environmentally friendly option, and they won’t run up your utility bills.
+(They use sunlight to recharge themselves and don’t require batteries or electricity to produce light.)

 Yes, your landscape lighting system will require periodic maintenance.
-Typical maintenance includes ensuring the system is free of yard debris, wires are inspected and repaired, and lamps and bulbs are replaced as needed.
+Typical maintenance includes ensuring the system is free of yard debris, wires are inspected and repaired, and lamps, bulbs, and lenses are replaced as needed.
+Also, make sure that the lenses aren’t cracked because water can leak into the fixture.

 When to Hire a Landscaping Pro

-Main image credit: Photo by Jana Perenchio / Outdoor Lighting Perspectives of San Antonio & the Hill Country, LLC / CC BY-ND 2.0
+Main image credit: Jana Perenchio / Outdoor Lighting Perspectives of San Antonio & the Hill Country, LLC / Flickr / CC BY-ND 2.0

 Jane Purnell